nilesh1168/flixed-movie-tracker/README.md

 ## Roadmap

 - [x] Add back to top links
-- [ ] Dashboard with graphs and information
+- [x] Dashboard with graphs and information
-- [ ] Add charts and comparisons in a page called statistics
+- [x] Add charts and comparisons in a page called statistics
 - [x] Display movies with poster; Use TMDB API
 - [ ] Optimise component loading for huge data
+- [ ] Update API contract to a specific standard response

 <p align="right">(<a href="#readme-top">back to top</a>)</p>